 When users purchase a CPDA certified adjuvant product, they have the assurance that the product meets the functionality claims indicated on the label according to a specified, uniform set of standards, and that ingredients used in the product meet EPA regulations for approved ingredients for use in pesticide tank mixes.
 The ASTM International standards E 1519-06ae1 and E 609-05 (available for purchase on the ASTM website) provide the structure for ensuring an adjuvant product is of high quality and reliability.
 Pesticide registrants and users will have the assurance that the product will meet its performance claims and that all product labeling guidelines have been followed.

 Any company that manufactures or imports an adjuvant may apply for certification, regardless of whether or not the company is a member of CPDA.
-An applicant seeking certification of its adjuvant product submits to CPDA a completed Application Form and a signed Certification of Compliance, self-certifying that its product meets all applicable standards for labeling and product stewardship.
+An applicant seeking certification of its adjuvant product submits to CPDA a completed online Application.
 CPDA’s industry-led expert Certification Committee then reviews the application to ensure the product meets the specifications set forth in each of seventeen standards.
 In conducting its review of the application package, the CPDA Certification Committee may recommend slight changes to conclude the approval process.

 Upon compliance with the self-certification procedures and implementation of any minor changes recommended by the CPDA Certification Committee, adjuvant manufacturers will be notified of the Committee’s decision.
-To complete the certification process and procure authorization to use the registered certification trademark (Certification Mark), the applicant must then submit to CPDA a final product label and Safety Data Sheet (SDS), a processing fee payment of $400 per certified product, and a signed copy of the License Agreement.
-For a sublicensed product, the applicant must submit a final product label and SDS, a $100 processing fee per product, and a signed Schedule D. CPDA will then notify the manufacturer that the product has successfully met all requirements for certification and is licensed to display a Certification Mark on the product’s label and promotional materials.
+To complete the certification process and procure authorization to use the registered certification trademark (Certification Mark), the applicant must submit all required documents to CPDA, including a final product label and Certificate of Compliance, a processing fee payment of $400 per certified product, and a signed copy of the License Agreement if not previously on record.
+For a sub-licensed product, the applicant must submit a final product label, a $100 processing fee per product, and a signed Schedule D. CPDA will then notify the manufacturer that the product has successfully met all requirements for certification and is licensed to display a Certification Mark on the product’s label and promotional materials.
 The entire review process will generally take 90 days from submission of the application to completion of review and notice of product certification.

 The License Agreement is effective for a period of 3 years, after which the applicant must renew the product certification to continue use of the Certification Mark for another 3-year period.
 The renewal must occur before the current 3-year period ends in order to maintain continuous authorization to use the Certification Mark.
 A product must be recertified if a chemical or compositional change of the product impacts one or more of the voluntary standards, or if new information or manufacturing changes impact the toxicity profile of the product.